-$$MI = \sum{x \in X} \sum{y \in Y} p(x, y) \log \left(\frac{p(x, y)}{p(x) - p(y)} \right)$$ (3)

-60 where p(x, y) is the joint probability distribution.
+$$\mathbf{MI} = \sum{x \in X} \sum{y \in Y} p(x, y) \log\left(\frac{p(x, y)}{p(x) - p(y)}\right),\tag{5}$$ where p(xy) is the joint probability distribution.

-All predictors considered in the machine learning model have an MI coefficient greater than zero, which means all predictor variables impact the river water level in Pontianak (Fig. 6).
-The relationship between these predictors and the water level could be linear or non-linear (as shown by the MI capturing both relation types).
-Here, we found that the tidal elevations in the river mouth (X1, X2, and X3) have the most decisive impact on the river water level in the city (MI > 0.5), while tidal elevation is observed one hour before (X2) is the strongest one.
-Next, the wind speed (max and average), the discharges (from both the Kapuas and the Landak river), and the pressure have a moderate relatedness.
-In contrast, the wind direction and the rainfall have only a weak relatedness (MI < 0.1).
+All predictors considered in the ML model have an MI coefficient greater than zero, which means all predictor variables impact the river water level in Pontianak (Fig. 7).
+The relationship between these predictors and the water level could be linear or nonlinear (as shown by MI capturing both relation types).
+Here, we found that the tidal elevations in the river mouth (X1, X2, and X3) have the most decisive impact on the river water level in the city (MI > 0.5), while tidal elevation observed 1 h before (X2) is the strongest one.
+Next, the wind speed (maximum and average), the discharges (from both the Kapuas and the Landak rivers), and the pressure have a moderate relatedness.
+In contrast, the wind direction and the rainfall only have weak relatedness (MI < 0.1).
 This means that both parameters have no significant impact.